 - preferentially using selective insecticides that preserve beneficials

 - adopting strategies that limit exposure of pests to selection from insecticides

-- using strategies to dilute resistance, such as creating nurseries of susceptible insects.
+- using strategies to dilute resistance, such as creating nurseries of susceptible insects

 Conserving beneficial insects and delaying Bt resistance

 Our research findings and pest management publications are widely used by the Australian cotton industry to make decisions about when, how much and what insecticides to spray in order to conserve beneficial insects while minimising crop damage from pests.
 These publications also inform best practice in pest management internationally, and the principals have been extended to urban contexts.

 Thanks to our research and evidence-based strategies for delaying insect pest resistance to Bt cotton – such as planting non-GM refuges where non-resistant insects can pass on their susceptibility to the rest of the population – Australian cotton growers are keeping one step ahead of insect pests such as Helicoverpa.

 - Cotton Research and Development Corporation and CottonInfo Team.
 2018.
 Cotton Pest Management Guide 2018-19.

 - Wilson LJ, Whitehouse MEA and Herron GA.
 2018.
 The Management of Insect Pests in Australian Cotton: An Evolving Story.
 Annual Review of Entomology, Vol 62: 215-237.